mwelzl/draft-iccrg-pacing/draft-welzl-iccrg-pacing.md

 ## Linux TCP {#linux}

+Pacing was first implemented in Linux kernel version 3.12 in 2013.
 The following description is based on Linux kernel version 6.8.9.

 There are two ways to enable pacing in Linux: 1) via a socket option, 2) by configuring the FQ queue discipline.
 We describe case 1.